-The Society, created in 1992 by the WVU Foundation, was named after the University’s 13th president, Irvin Stewart.
-Currently, the Irvin Stewart Society boasts more than 1,300 members, with more than 900 living members.
+The Society, created in 1992 by the WVU Foundation, is named after the University’s 13th president, Irvin Stewart.
+Currently, the Irvin Stewart Society boasts nearly 1,500 members, with 980 living members.

 To include WVU in your will and contribute to the future of the University, contact Clark, at the WVU Foundation, 304.284.4033 or MClark@wvuf.org.